preparing to submit the fafsa

 Business or farm records (if applicable)

 Know your history.
-If you filed a FAFSA last year, you can use your PIN number to complete the online Renewal FAFSA.
+If you filed a FAFSA last year, you can use your FSA ID to complete the online Renewal FAFSA.
 Since many elements of the FAFSA do not change (i.e. your name and date of birth), the online Renewal FAFSA will ask you to confirm last year's info and provide updated info for other entries such as your grade level.

-Most of the above-mentioned steps can be completed before January 1st, which is the earliest you can submit the FAFSA for that upcoming year.
+Most of the above-mentioned steps can be completed before January 1st, which is the earliest you can submit the FAFSA for that upcoming year (until 2016, when students will be able to file the FAFSA starting in October).
 By being prepared, you can help ensure that your FAFSA will be filed in a timely manner so you can get as much aid as possible for your financial situation.